Hakanbaban53/Virtual-CANDY/README.md

 This Packages building with github action.
 You can download it from [here](https://github.com/Hakanbaban53/Virtual-CANDY/releases) (Not yet available for Arch Linux.
 Please build from Github repository)

-## 🏗️ Build From Github Repository
+## 🏗️ Build From Github Repository and Testing

 <details><summary>Arch</summary>